 “Taste this.
 It tastes just like cheese,” says Brooklyn Borough President Eric L. Adams, holding a canister of Bragg’s nutritional yeast toward me.
 We’re in his office at Borough Hall, exploring the huge range of spices, dried mushrooms, fruits and vegetables he stocks.
 About a year ago, Adams transitioned to a vegan diet.
 Now a good chunk of his massive office serves as a kitchen.
 Careful on your way to the small room that holds his exercise equipment: You might trip over the boxes of apples and sweet potatoes.

 The Brooklyn native spent 22 years in the New York Police Department and started the organization 100 Blacks in Law Enforcement Who Care, an advocacy group, then served seven years as a state senator in Albany before being elected to this office in 2013—becoming the first African-American to hold the position.
-The borough president has a role akin to a county executive in other areas of the country: This office has a voice on land use, building structure, the appointment community board members and making sure all government departments are receiving their deserved resources.
+The borough president has a role akin to a county executive in other areas of the country: This office has a voice on land use, building structure, the appointment of community board members and making sure all government departments are receiving their deserved resources (his administration committed $1 million in capital funding to go toward the creation of an urban ag incubator, space still to be determined).
 Now that he’s vegan, he’s also making sure he uses his position to speak about how the food you eat can affect your health.

 Growing up on the standard American diet

 I ate the traditional American diet—everything from hot dogs to hamburgers to fast food to pizzas.
 You start out eating anything that’s put in front of you, then you become more selective later in life.
 I was always health-conscious; I was a person who played football, basketball and baseball.
 But my diet consisted of whatever I could get my hands on: Chinese food, Italian food.

 Making the switch